Disclaimer: Some postings contain other author's material. All such material is used here for fair use and discussion purposes.

 Conclusion

 The song articulates a good deal of proper doctrine along with a couple of questionable statements.
 But if a particular church holds to Calvinist doctrine the song is then theologically sound.
-Aside from the song being primarily directed towards the congregation, we can find no other objection.
+Aside from the song being primarily directed towards the congregation, we can find no other objections.

 No comments: